mvmd-org/mvmd-site/docs/recipes/interactable.md

 sidebar_position: 7
 ---

-# Interactables Profile
+# Interactables

-The Interactables Profile defines metadata for objects that can be interacted with in virtual environments, such as buttons, switches, doors, and other interactive elements.
+The Interactables Recipe defines metadata for objects that can be interacted with in virtual environments, such as buttons, switches, doors, and other interactive elements.

 ## Core Structure